Mastering Web3 Marketing Attribution Analytics: A Complete Guide

 Web3 Position-Based Attribution (U-Shaped Model)

-This model assigns 40% credit to the first and last touchpoints, with the remaining 20% distributed among all other touchpoints.
-It’s ideal for projects that need to balance early discovery with final conversion touchpoints.
+This model assigns 40% credit to the first and last touchpoints, with the remaining 20% split evenly among all other interactions in between.

 Web3 position-based attribution